2019 EditionTraditional BrideTraditional Indian Brides

 Celebration brideRoyal brideFashion bride

 RitualsPre Wedding Rituals Mandap Mahurat: Before beginning any auspicious task it is a custom amongst the Hindus to seek the blessings of Lord Ganesha, the elephant headed Hindu god, who is believed to be the remover of all hardships. and a marriage which is considered an important event in one’s life is no exception.
-Mandap Mahurat is a ceremony performed by the respective families of the bride and grooms a few days before the wedding to pray to Lord Vighnaharta.
+Mandap Mahurat is a ceremony performed by the respective families of the bride and groom a few days before the wedding to pray to Lord Vighnaharta.

 Griha Shanti: What follows is Griha Shanti Puja which is held at both the houses of the bride and the groom at a very auspicious timing whilst taking a note of both the horoscopes of the bride and groom.
 An acharya is called upon to conduct the puja for Griha Shanti and all the family members along with the relatives from the bride’s father’s side take part in the rituals.

 Jaan: A very interesting ritual where the prospective groom arrives at the residence of his bride.
 He thereafter seeks the blessings of his to be mother – in – law.
 But what follows is a very unique custom amongst the Gujaratis.
 Here the groom bows down his head and clutches his nose at the same.
-This expression symbolizes that he understands the immense extent of sacrifice his to be made by his future bride.
+This expression symbolizes that he understands the immense extent of sacrifice that has to be made by his future bride.
 The gesture also depicts the groom’s humility.
 A small ritual is performed by the mother in law to bless her future son – in – law and to ward off any evil eye.
 Sometimes she catches the nose of her son in law to remind him that they are takers as he will be marrying away her daughter whilst they are givers.

 Madhuparka: After the garlands have been put in each other’s necks comes the ritual where the grooms feet is washed in the mandap.
 After this he is offered to have milk and honey.
 What follows is a very popular custom often depicted in the movies too.
 The groom’s sister in law steals away the shoes of her Jija and hides them.
 In order to retrieve them he has to offer a sum of money to them.